iotaledger/identity.rs/documentation/docs/workflow.md

 It might be necessary to create a dedicated `doc` PR to, for example, catch up on documenting a feature.
 These `doc` PRs should be kept relatively small in order to not burden a reviewer with too many documentation updates.
 For example, during the documentation catch-up, we will have a branch/PR per documentation page.
 `chore` branches are short lived branches that contain no significant features or code updates, but rather smaller fixes such as typo's, code fixes and CI changes.

-It is recommended to integrate `dev` or `epic` regularly, depending on from where the branch started, to reduce the possiblity and potential size of merge conflicts.
+It is recommended to integrate `dev` or `epic` regularly, depending on from where the branch started, to reduce the possibility and potential size of merge conflicts.

 #### Epic (epic/)
 Long-lived `epic` branches should be created and pushed to `origin` as soon as a feature is expected to require more than one PR.
 The `epic` branch should be branched from `dev` and should only accept merges that are related to the feature being developed.
 A PR should be opened as soon as the branch is created to publicly notify contributors about the development, the goals and requirements of the feature and the existence of the branch.
 It is recommended to integrate `dev` often to reduce the possibility and potential size of merge conflicts.